ahmetsenturk/masters-thesis/content/evaluation.typ

 Interpreting the results in more detail, we thought that the configuration process needed a rework.
 Easier terminology and a more intuitive interface would help students to configure the preferences more easily.

 == Limitations
 #TODO[
   Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias
 ]
+- Students only from masters programs, also
+- Small student sample
+- Exercise type: text only
+- Interview environment
+-